mchow01/mchow01.github.io/_posts/2016-08-12-teaching-online.md

 Coincidentally before the start of my online class, there was very good post published by Northeastern University: "How To Be a Successful Online Learner." at [http://www.northeastern.edu/graduate/blog/2016/06/29/successful-online-learning-strategies/](http://www.northeastern.edu/graduate/blog/2016/06/29/successful-online-learning-strategies/).

 This first experience teaching a course online far exceeded my expectations.
 I was very surprised at how easy it was for me to transition into teaching online.
+While this was my first experience, there are still lots of issues to be ironed out.
+I also need to be mindful of issues like close captioning of videos for an online course [as Harvard and MIT were sued for that](http://www.nytimes.com/2015/02/13/education/harvard-and-mit-sued-over-failing-to-caption-online-courses.html).
+We can all agree on one thing: online education is not going away any time soon.